jisungyoon/persona2vec/README.md

 1. **Persona network**, Persona network is a result network of ego-splitting.
 File format is edgelist(*.elist), which is same to format of inputs

 2. **persona to node, node to persona mapping**, Mappings is a dict that connnect orginal node and splitted persona nodes or vice versa.
 Bascially, relation between node and persona is 1 to M relations.
-File format is pickle(.pkl)
+File format is pickle(*.json)

-3. **Persona embedding**, Result embedding of Spitter on persona graph.
-This embedding is final results of this resposiotry.
-File format is pickle(.pkl).
+3. **Base embedding and Persona embedding**, Base embedding and persona embedding of Persona2vec.
+File format is pickle(.w2v), See [save_word2vec_format](https://radimrehurek.com/gensim/models/keyedvectors.html)

 ## Use as command line interface